MHordecki/2x2x2-explorer/docs/source/fundamentals.rst

 ==============

 Usually, there's much more information associated with single move than only it's function.
-In 2x2x2 Explorer, every move is wrapped with an instance of Move class:
+In 2x2x2 Explorer, every move is wrapped with an instance of Move class.

-.. class:: Move

-  .. attribute:: MovePtr fun

-    Pointer to the move function.

-  .. attribute:: const char \*name

-    String literal, containg a human-readable name of the move.

 You don't have to instantiate Move objects directly - they're defined in Explorer namespace.
 For every move function there is corresponding Move object with capitalized name (moveR -> MoveR).